PaulR0411/ai-tpm-systems/README.md

 > A working system for using LLMs to run and scale technical program execution in complex, ambiguous environments.

-This repository explores how AI can be applied to **execution systems**, not just output generation.
+This repository explores how LLMs can be used to **run execution systems**, not just generate outputs.

 It demonstrates how fragmented inputs (tickets, updates, meetings) can be transformed into:
 - structured program state